itaysmouha/targilon6/README.md

 With synchronized, Java ensures that each bar++ is executed fully before another thread can enter the method.
 This prevents interference and guarantees the final result is exactly 20000.

+## Difference between synchronized void and synchronized(this) versions

+In the "public synchronized void baz()" version:
+This is a synchronized instance method.
+It implicitly locks on the current object (this), ensuring that only one thread at a time can execute the entire method on that object.

+In the "synchronized(this)" version:
+This version locks explicitly on the current object (this), but only around the block inside the method.
+It achieves the same effect in this case, since the whole method is just that one line. synchronized(this) blocks are useful when you only want to lock part of a method or use a different lock object.